Using Forms on Requests

 Viewing Forms on Requests

 Once ProForma is installed, a Forms section will be added to issues.
 If your Jira instance uses New Issue View, you may need to click on the ProForma icon in order to see the forms section.
+See this tutorial for more information.

 Adding More Forms to an Existing Request